Pascal Gastien

-Pascal Gastien (born 2 December 1963) is a French professional football manager and former player, who is in charge of Ligue 1 club Clermont.
-He has had three spells as manager of Niort.
+Pascal Gastien (born 2 December 1963) is a French professional football manager and former player who was most recently the head coach of French club Clermont.

 Early life

 Gastien was born in Rochefort, Charente-Maritime.
 He is the father of footballer Johan Gastien.

 Club career

 In his playing days, Gastien played predominantly as a central defensive midfielder.
 The majority of his playing career was spent in the top two divisions of the French football league system.

 Angoulême

 Gastien's career started when he signed his first professional contract as an 18-year-old with then Division 2 side Angoulême.
 However, he found it difficult to break into the first team set up, playing only six league games, and left after just one season as a professional.

 Niort

 In the summer of 1982, Gastien joined then Division 4 side Niort.
 In the 1983–84 season, the team were promoted to the third division following a third place in Division 4.
 He went on to feature in most games during the 1984–85 season as the team were winners of their group in the third division, winning a second consecutive promotion, this time to Division 2.
 Gastien then played a major role two seasons later as the club secured promotion to the top division of French football, Division 1, finishing as runners-up in Division 2 in 1987.
 His performances for the club in the top-flight attracted the likes of Marseille, whom he signed for in 1988.